 Directed by Heather Cassano

 In Waltham, Massachusetts there is a cemetery where 310 unidentified people are buried.
 Graves are marked only with a letter and a number.
 "C" stands for Catholic and "P" for Protestant, the number indicating the order in which they were buried.
-The cemetery, known as the Metfern Cemetery, served as a burial site for patients housed within the walls of nearby mental institutions - The Fernald School for “feeble-minded” children and The Metropolitan State Hospital.
+The cemetery, known as the Metfern Cemetery, served as a burial site for patients housed within the walls of nearby mental institutions.
 Hidden among the trees of Beaver Brook Reservation, Metfern Cemetery is only accessible by hiking trails.
 310 lives suspended in anonymity.

-Massachusetts has a sordid history of improperly interning and mistreating its citizens who fall within the definition of "mentally inadequate," but the history of the Metfern Cemetery is largely unknown even to those who live next door.
-Today, many residents in Waltham are surprised to learn of the cemetery’s existence.
-The feature-length documentary The Fate of Human Beings seeks to uncover the history behind the Metfern Cemetery, telling the stories of the people buried there.
+Massachusetts has a sordid history of improperly interning and mistreating its citizens who fall within the definition of "mentally inadequate," but the history of state institution cemeteries is largely unknown even to those who live next door.
+Residents of Waltham, Westborough, Foxboro, and Northampton – to name only a few – live in ignorance of these injustices that occurred within their communities.